Citizens With Disabilities - Ontario (CWDO) actively promotes the rights, freedoms and responsibilitie

 - Jeffrey Stark (Ottawa)

-The All Hands on Braille Camp is a week-long summer camp dedicated to bringing the exciting world of braille to children 8-12 years old who are blind.
+The All Hands on Braille Camp went on this summer, it was a week-long summer camp dedicated to bringing the exciting world of braille to children 8-12 years old who are blind.

 CRTC announces that Canadians who are Deaf, hard of hearing or speech impaired will have access to a new telecommunications service